 Lower blood pressure

-Decreases in systolic and diastolic blood pressure were observed.
+Decreases in systolic and diastolic blood pressure blood pressure were observed.

 Decreased body weight and body fat